apcro/Croissant-Documentation/docs/helloworld.md

 Writing <em>Hello World</em> in the Croissant framework is very simple.

-By default, since the framework loads the `homepage.php` worker from the `workers` folder, the simplest <em>Hello World</em> is as follows:
+By default, since the framework loads the `homepage.php` worker from the `workers` folder, the simplest <em>Hello World</em> is adding the following PHP code to `homepage.php`:

 ```php
 <?php